Introduction to layouts¶

 A layout is a description of how to visually arrange the fields and other data elements in an entry form or a table.

 Layouts are one of Lino's important features that make Lino projects different from plain Django projects.
 Layouts provide a way to design forms using the Python language and independently of the chosen front end.

 Code examples in this document are taken from A Local Exchange Trade System.

 describe the columns of a table view.
 For example:

 class Products(dd.Table): ... column_names = 'id name providers customers' ...

-More about columns in The columns of a table view.
+More about columns in The columns of a data view.

 The most important usage of layouts is to describe detail windows.